pilotak/MeteoFunctions/README.md

 # MeteoFunctions
-Have your own meteo station based on Arduino or Mbed? and ever wondered how meteorologists get values like:
+Do you have your own meteo station based on Arduino or Mbed? and ever wondered how meteorologists get values like:
 - Humidex
 - Dew point
 - Beaufort wind scale